General Liability vs Professional Liability

 A general liability policy provides protection if your business were to be deemed liable for most types of damage or injuries.
 Often times this can be included in a packaged policy with property coverage for small businesses, called a business owner’s policy (BOP).
 General Liability coverage covers payment for damages and injuries as well as legal expenses.

 The important thing to note that having a general liability policy does not cover you entirely.
 General liability covers mainly physical types of damage and injury as well as any lawsuits that would arise out of those situations.

-However, in order to be protected from lawsuits arising out of negligence in your work, you would need a different liability policy.
+However, in order to protect yourself from lawsuits arising out of negligence in your work, you need a different liability policy.

 Professional liability policies primarily cover monetary losses caused due to a business’s negligence.
 You may have heard of a policy called Errors and Omissions (E&O) which is another term for professional liability.